connexcs/docs/ingress-routing.md

 ## Dial string

-Dial string will let only the entered prefixes through, listed as one per line.
-Note: Both prefix and regular expressions are allowed, for example, if you only wanted to allow UK Landline you could use
+A dial string will only let the entered prefixes pass through, listed as one per line.
+Note: Both prefix and regular expressions are allowed, for example, if you only wanted to allow UK Landline you could use:

 * Prefix